Grid layout using line-based placement

 }

-Also, remember that items on the grid can overlap each other when you place them explicitly like this.
-That can create some nice effects, however you can also end up with things overlapping incorrectly if you specify the wrong start or end line.
-The Firefox grid highlighter can be very useful as you learn, especially if your grid is quite complicated.
+Also, remember that items on the grid can overlap when you place them explicitly like this.
+Overlapping items can create some nice effects, however, you can also end up with incorrect overlapping if you specify the wrong start or end line.
+Inspecting grids with your browser developer tools can be very helpful for identifying such problems as you learn, especially if your grid is quite complicated.